pressmind/web-core-skeleton-basic/quickstart/pretty_url.md

 your-domain.com[PREFIX][FIELD][SUFFIX]
 ```

-### More URL Examples
+### More URL examples
-You can configure the url structure, like the following examples:
+You can configure the url structure according to the following examples:

 Example 1:
 ```